IHE/testDicom/input/pagecontent/index.md

   * build complains that the valid code is not in the given valueset...
     * note that the valueSet does expand now
   * The Coding provided (http://dicom.nema.org/resources/ontology/DCM#AR) is in the expansion value set http://johnmoehrke.github.io/testDicom/ValueSet/JustModalitiesVS, and a code is required from this value set. (error message = 	The Coding provided (http://dicom.nema.org/resources/ontology/DCM#AR) is not in the value set http://johnmoehrke.github.io/testDicom/ValueSet/JustModalitiesVS, and a code is required from this value set....)

+## FHIR core use of DICOM codes

+added AuditEvent, Provenance, and Consent -- as they all use the ValueSet that has DICOM codes in them.
+These work without issues if you include a dependency on fhir.dicom; but in R5 give warnings if you do not.
+Given this IG needs fhir.dicom, they are here to show everything without warnings.

 ### IG builder analysis